HyperionGray/massweb/sphinx/_build/html/_sources/_static/usage.txt

 |MassRequest| object works with 10 threads and has a timeout of 10 seconds per
 URL (more on this later).
 What is returned is a tuple of the form::

-    (url_fetched, Response)
+    (Target or u"url", Response)

-To retrieve results, you can use the :data:`MassRequest.results` attribute, which simply returns a tuple with the URL fetched and a `requests.Response
-<http://docs.python-requests.org/en/latest/api/#requests.Response>`_ object, which gives you access to
-everything you could ever want about the response from the server.
+To retrieve results, you can use the :data:`MassRequest.results` attribute, which simply returns a tuple with the URL fetched and a requests.Response_ object, which gives you access to everything you could ever want about the response from the server.

 So let's consider a more complicated example, let's say we want to load in a